Alien-Worlds/aw-history/README.md

 ### ProcessorTaskQueue

-As the name suggests, it is a queue (repository) of processor tasks.
-This list is generated by **Filter** process and then saved by this repository to the database.
-In the next process, which is **processor** (or several), it downloads the task, immediately removing it from the list and proceeds to work.
-Each of the tasks contains encrypted data that needs to be decoded using native blockchain deserialziers and having the data, you can start processing this data into the expected results.
-In case of failure task is sent to a separate list `unsuccessful_processor_tasks` for next attempt or analysis.
+The ProcessorTaskQueue is a queue/repository of processor tasks.
+These tasks are generated by the Filter process and saved in the database by the ProcessorTaskQueue.
+The Processor process retrieves the tasks from the queue, removes them from the list, and processes them accordingly.
+Each task contains encrypted data that needs to be decoded using native blockchain deserializers.
+If a task fails, it is sent to a separate list `unsuccessful_processor_tasks` for subsequent attempts or analysis.

 The task document diagram is as follows:

 ```typescript